 In fact, many of the individuals arrested are first detained because they tell an airline employee at the ticket counter about the firearm being properly secured in their checked luggage.
 In most of those cases, the firearm is properly licensed and registered in the individual's home state.

 An arrest can result in the person being taken to Queens Central Booking.
 Many firearms charges are funneled into a special Gun Court set up for cases in Queens County.
 Brooklyn in Kings County also has a similar Gun Court division.

-The offense is considered a violation, and a $100 fine can be imposed for an initial offense, and a $200 fine on a second violation.
-A third or subsequent offense carries a penalty up to15 days in jail.
+The offense is considered a violation, and a $100 fine can be imposed for an initial offense and a $200 fine on a second violation.
+A third or subsequent offense carries a penalty of up to15 days in jail.

-A small amount of marihuana, or marijuana, possessed in area that is that is "open to public view,” including any area in LaGuardia Airport, can lead to a B Misdemeanor charge of Criminal Possession of Marihuana in the Fifth Degree under N.Y.
+A small amount of marihuana, or marijuana, possessed in an area that is "open to public view,” including any area in LaGuardia Airport, can lead to a B Misdemeanor charge of Criminal Possession of Marihuana in the Fifth Degree under N.Y.
 Penal Law § 221.10(1).